vmware/terraform-provider-wavefront/README.md

 ```
 ./terraform-provider-wavefront_v0.1.2_darwin_amd64
 This binary is a plugin.
-These are not meant to be executed directly.
+The plugins are not meant to be executed directly.
 Please execute the program that consumes these plugins, which will
-load any plugins automatically
+load any plugins automatically.
 ```

-If you experience any issues, please do not hesitate to submit an issue!!!
+If you experience any issues, please do not hesitate to submit an issue and we will prioritize accordingly!!!

 ### Running the Plugin

-Use a main.tf to create some test config, such as
+Use the main.tf file to create a test config, such as the following below:

 ```
  provider "wavefront" {